-Windows Vista®, Windows® 7 and Windows 2008 server users should ensure that Protected Mode is not on when accessing this device.
+Windows 7 users should ensure that Protected Mode is not on when accessing this device.

 Enable AKC Download Server Certificate Validation

 If the administrator has enabled the Enable AKC Download Server Certificate Validation option:

 - Administrators must upload a valid certificate to the device or generate a self-signed certificate on the device.
 The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser.